 This is one of the easiest cocktails to make!
 The hardest part about it is waiting for the fruit to infuse into the wine!

-- First, thinly slice your fruit and place it in a large pitcher.
+- Thinly slice your fruit and place it in a large pitcher.
 Sprinkle the fruit with some granulated sugar, then pour in the brandy and white wine.
 If you choose a sweeter wine, cut back a bit on the sugar.

-- Then, stir everything up well, making sure the sugar is evenly distributed.
+- Sir everything up well, making sure the sugar is evenly distributed.
 Refrigerate for at least four hours for optimal flavor.

 - When you’re ready to serve, portion the fruit into wine glasses.
 Fill each glass half to three-quarters of the way full with the sangria.

-- Finally, top each glass off with some Prosecco or hard seltzer water (if you like it strong), sparkling water (if you want less booze), or lemon-lime or ginger ale (if you prefer extra sweetness).
+- Top each glass off with some Prosecco or hard seltzer water (if you like it strong), sparkling water (if you want less booze), or lemon-lime or ginger ale (if you prefer extra sweetness).

 LOOKING FOR MORE SANGRIA RECIPES?